sorhawell/forestFloor/README.md

 - fcol should support color gradients perpendicular to fitted functions
 - implement some matrix/data.frame checks to avoid crash if non training feature matrix is forwarded to forestFloor()
 - par(mfrow) does not always restore after plot.forestFloor
+- set fcol(ff,1) as standard coloring if non chosen in show3d and plot.forrestFloor

 - coming soon:
 forestFloor will support Rborist models